 Or, in other words: it's hard to disrupt a service that's free, but easy to disrupt one that's paid.

-Zipier is building free payroll, HR, and attendance software for every businesses in every country.
+Zipier is building free payroll software for every businesses in every country.
 For today, we're still U.S. only, but one day we're doing payroll everywhere.
 No matter where we go, Zipier software will always be free.
 No other pricing model makes sense.

 We cover our costs by operating a modest call center for paying clients.
 We keep our costs low by writing high quality code with a small team of top developers We're already profitable, and 100% bootstrapped (no outside investors yet).